Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Appendix: A comparison of effective actions

-Interestingly, from eqs.\eqref{entrext} and \eqref{combpart}, we can observe that $\lambda_{1}$ governs the behavior of super-extremality, while $\lambda_{2}$ controls the logarithmic corrections to the entropy of an extremal RN black hole.
+Interestingly, according to eqs.\eqref{entrext} and \eqref{combpart}, we can observe that $\lambda_{1}$ governs the behavior of super-extremality, while $\lambda_{2}$ controls the logarithmic corrections to the entropy of an extremal RN black hole.

-In comparison, the higher-derivative part of the effective action in Refs.\cite{Charles:2019qqt,Arkani-Hamed:2021ajd} is often expressed in terms of four-photon interactions $F^{4}$.
-However, through an appropriate field redefinition, it can also be transformed into the form
+By comparison, the higher-derivative part of the effective action in Refs.\cite{Charles:2019qqt,Arkani-Hamed:2021ajd} is often expressed in terms of four-photon interactions $F^{4}$.
+However, we note that, through an appropriate field redefinition, it can also be transformed into the form

 where $E_{4}$ is the standard Gauss-Bonnet term $R^{2}-4R_{\mu\nu}R^{\mu\nu}+R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$.
 The coefficients have a logarithmic running behavior with $c_{1}\sim\lambda_{1}\ln(\bar{r}_{h}^{2}\Lambda^{2})$ and $c_{2}\sim\lambda_{2}\ln(\bar{r}_{h}^{2}\Lambda^{2})$, where $\Lambda$ is the UV cutoff.